Federal and State Grants

 Grants are the most attractive form of financial aid since they do not have to be repaid (unless you withdraw from school and owe a refund).
 All federal grants are awarded to students with financial need.
 The amount of a Federal Pell Grant depends on your cost of attendace, expected family contribution, enrollment status (full or part time) and whether you attend for a full academic year or less.
 The amount of other grant awards depend on your financial need.

-There are five types of federal student aid (FSA) grants available to students at the university.
+There are several types of federal student aid (FSA) grants available to students at the university.

 - State Grants